Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Methodology

-We present an online AD algorithm to detect outlier temporal patterns and generate anomaly flags for sensor variables that trained DL models do not actively monitor; we incorporate the algorithm into the proposed CD framework.
-Different types of variations can occur in TS data, including long-term trends, seasonal changes, periodic fluctuations, and nonrandom sources of variations~\cite{karim2019multivariate}; these variations can impact the modeling approach and algorithm choices.
+We present an online TS AD algorithm to detect outlier temporal patterns and generate anomaly flags for sensor variables that trained DL models do not actively monitor.
+Different types of variations can occur in TS data, including long-term trends, seasonal changes, periodic fluctuations, and non-random sources of variations~\cite{karim2019multivariate}; these variations can impact the modeling approach and algorithm choices.
 Building a generic one-fits-all approach is challenging as the requirements depend on signal characteristics and target application.
-We propose online AD on univariate TS data to capture typical points and collective anomalies, including transient changes in time and frequency, and gradual signal trend drifts.
-The approach consists of an ensemble of three TS time- and frequency-domain outlier detection algorithms (see Algorithm \ref{alg:rca__online_outlier_detection}): 1) detecting temporal outliers, 2) detecting changes in temporal trends, and 3) detecting outliers in the spectral domain.
+We propose online AD on univariate TS data to capture typical points and collective anomalies, including transient changes in time and frequency, and gradual signal trend drifts (see Algorithm \ref{alg:rca__online_outlier_detection} in \textupdate{Appendix \ref{sec:appendix_alg}}).
+The approach consists of an ensemble of time- and frequency-domain AD algorithms, presented at \textupdateref{line 2} and \textupdateref{line 3} in Algorithm \ref{alg:rca__online_outlier_detection}, respectively.
+The final binary AD flag data $\Lambda$ is prepared using bit-wise union from each AD algorithm: